6 Tips for Traveling Safely

 Don’t just assume that the people around you are trustworthy and your belongings won’t be taken.
-Most people know not to leave their things unattended but they will leave bags by their feet at a cafe which makes them easy bait for someone to grab and run.
+Most people know not to leave their things unattended, and yet, they will leave bags by their feet at a cafe which makes them easy bait for someone to grab and run.
 Be extra protective of your bags by holding them in your lap or wrapping a strap around your leg.

 6. Don’t mess with muggers